-8. If ties exist in the season rankings, the tied racers' best individual run finishes are compared determine the higher ranked racer.
-If the tie still exists, the second bhe Race Jury aftest run result is used to break the tie.
+8. If ties exist in the season rankings, the tied racers' best individual run finishes are compared , to determine the higher ranked racer.
+If the tie still exists, the second best run result is used to break the tie.
 If necessary, the third best, fourth best, fifth best, or sixth best runs may be used, in order, to break the tie.

-9. All protests against the results or conduct of the race will be decided by ter a protest fee of $50 is tendered.
+9. All protests against the results, or conduct of the race, will be decided by the Race Jury, after a protest fee of $50 is tendered.

-10. Other races may be held in CYSL, which are not part of the Qualifying Race Series,
+11. Other races may be held in CYSL, which are not part of the CYSL Qualifying Race Series,

 however their results will not factor into a racer's Season Ranking.
-An example is the CYSL Kombi, that has been held the past two seasons - this race is not part of the Qualifying Race Series.
+An example is the CYSL Parallel, - this race is not part of the Qualifying Race Series.